bryates/ttbarML/README.md

 1. Implement in a sophisticated "simulation based inference" analysis instead of a traditional histogram approach
 1. Explore scalability of model on cloud platform

+## 🌍 Industry Relevance
+While this project is rooted in particle physics, the techniques used—such as deep learning on high-dimensional data, feature selection, and model optimization—are directly applicable to industry challenges like:
+- Predictive maintenance in manufacturing
+- Fraud detection in financial systems
+- Customer behavior modeling in e-commerce
+- Anomaly detection in cybersecurity

+This project demonstrates the ability to build scalable, accurate models in complex domains with noisy data and limited ground truth.

 <br><br><br>
 <a target="_blank" href="https://colab.research.google.com/github/bryates/ttbarML/blob/master/analysis%2FttbarML%2Ftop_train.ipynb">